Expert reveals how to keep a dog cool in the car this summer

 10. Encourage your dog to drink up

 "Frequently, an overheated dog will refuse to drink.
 This is their instinct kicking in as they associate drinking with peeing, which means they would lose body fluids," explains Webb.
 To avoid dehydration in dogs, Webb recommends packing an isotonic hydration drink especially for dogs, or some pre-packed broth, in your cool bag.
-"Both contain electrolytes and minerals, along with a meaty flavour, which will get your dog drinking and hydrate them quickly."
+"Both contain electrolytes and minerals, along with a meaty flavor, which will get your dog drinking and hydrate them quickly."
+You might want to read: How much water should my dog drink?

 Looking for ways to keep your dog's paws in tip-top condition over the sizzling summer months?
 We've got you covered in our roundup of the top five natural ways to moisturize dog paws.